Ayon-SSP/Learning_java/tuts_java/bin/Notes.md

 - A nested class is a member of its enclosing class.
 - Non-static nested classes (inner classes) have access to other members of the enclosing class, even if they are declared private.
 - Static nested classes do not have access to other members of the enclosing class.
 As a member of the OuterClass, a nested class can be declared private, public, protected, or package private.
 (Recall that outer classes can only be declared public or package private.)
+- An inner class is a part of a nested class.
+Non-static nested classes are known as **inner classes**. nested[inner, static]

+##### Types of Nested classes
+  > There are two types of nested classes non-static and static nested classes.
+The non-static nested classes are also known as inner classes.
+  1. Non-static nested class (inner class)
+  	- Member inner class
+  	- Anonymous inner class
+  	- Local inner class
+  2. Static nested class

 #### Inner Anonymous Classes
 1. Class (may be abstract or concrete).